Skip to content

-We should all be talking about prediabetes.
-If there’s one thing the coronavirus pandemic is teaching us, it’s that we’re capable of making dramatic changes when we need to.
+Remember COVID-19?
+The pandemic that taught us that we’re capable of making dramatic changes when we need to?
 As a nation, South Africans can unite to protect our health.
-But while COVID-19 presented as an immediate, loud threat, the next health epidemic is silent – and pervasive.
+But while some threats are immediate and loud, the next health epidemic is silent – and pervasive.
 Our next challenge is here, and it’s diabetes.

 The diabetes epidemic in SA